Does your organization need a “back-up” Privacy Officer?

 Health Sector Privacy Officer training for your SPARE!

-My next Privacy Officer course will be on October 30th.
-For more information and to register, click here.
+Here’s the information for my next Privacy Officer course.
 This course is for actual Privacy Officers, but is also perfect for Privacy Officers-in-training or the “spare” Privacy Officer for your healthcare organization.
 In this course I will train you how to document your privacy program so that you are set up for compliance and succession planning.

 Here are some other resources you might be interested in: